 Although you’re now equipped with the key principles of Rule #1 Investing, you may still have some questions.
 Don’t worry.
 I’ve answered a few common questions about investing in stocks below.
 I hope these answers will help you feel even more confident as you begin your investing journey.

 How Do You Buy Stocks?

-After you have found a company you would like to invest in, buying shares in that company will require you to go through a broker.
+After you have found a company you would like to invest in, found it worthy, and found it on sale, the final step is to actually purchase the stock so you can start reaping the rewards.
+Buying shares in that company will require you to go through a broker.
 Brokers enable you to easily buy and sell shares in any public company, but they do charge a fee for their services.

 Once you are working with a broker, though, buying shares of a company is as simple as ordering something out of a catalog or making a purchase on Amazon.
 Simply choose the stock you want to buy, the number of shares you want to buy, and complete your purchase.